Puffin Photography Workshop

 Wednesday 5th June (Full Day Workshop – 8 hours) – FULLY BOOKED.

-Basic fitness required; minor inclines & declines, occasional uneven or slippy terrain and some stairs.
+Basic fitness required; minor inclines & declines, occasional uneven or slippy terrain and some steep stairs.
 Up to 1-2 miles of gentle walking.
 Not suitable for wheelchair users due to boat restrictions.

 What have people said?